17 city, 26 highway, 20 combined

 Dual-zone climate control

-RepairPal gave the Nissan 370Z an overall reliability rating of 4 out of 5 stars, which RepairPal describes as Excellent.
-This rating ranks Nissan 370Z 31st out of 44 among Compact Cars.
+RepairPal gave the Nissan 370Z an overall reliability rating of 3.5 out of 5 stars, which RepairPal describes as Above Average.
+This rating ranks Nissan 370Z 34th out of 46 among Compact Cars.

 You can expect to hit 60 mph in around five seconds.
 When new, the 2020 370Z's top speed is electronically limited at 155 mph, both according to the manufacturer.
 This means the 2020 Nissan 370Z is a whole lot of fun, no matter where you're driving.

 Both!
 All models are available with a six-speed manual or seven-speed automatic transmission.
 This means you can find the 370Z that's right for you, whether you like to row your own gears or let the car do all the work while you focus on the scenery around you.